Drive sales on autopilot with ecommerce-focused features

 Like Sodashi, Heymat goes for a single hero image instead of a more broken-up design.
 While that isn’t necessarily the right decision for every ecommerce merchant, it often works well for brands in beauty, interior design, and other fields with a heavy emphasis on aesthetics.

-Rather than a specific product or offer, Heymat starts with a more general tagline that invites customers to find out what makes them different from other brands.
-Visitors can scroll down to view some of their designs or click the “Read More” button to learn more about their history and philosophy.
+Rather than a specific product or offer, Heymat starts with a more general tagline that invites customers to find out what makes it different from other brands.
+Visitors can scroll down to view some of its designs or click the “Read More” button to learn more about its history and philosophy.

 However, Heymat’s design still isn’t perfect.
-The positioning and color of the menu items at the top of the screen are clear oversights.
-The “Log in,” “Search,” and Cart options in the upper-right corner, for example, are barely visible against the dark background.
+The positioning and color of the menu items at the top of the screen could be better.
+The “Log in,” “Search,” and “Cart” options in the upper-right corner, for example, are barely visible against the dark background.
 Even the logo is mostly hidden except for the “AT” that shows up over the model’s hand.

 - Headquarters: United States